-- 1. Generating grid: find the one to one correspondence between $(\xi, \eta) \mapsto (x, y)$ - 2.
+- 1. Generating grid: find the one to one correspondence between $(\xi, \eta) \rightarrow (x, y)$ ; - 2.
 Transforming governing eqs. and boundary conditions from physical plane to computational plane; - 3.
-Discretizing gov. eq. and solving the ABEqs. in computational plane.
+Discretizing gov. eq. and solving the ABEqs. in computational plane. - 4.
+Transferring solutions from the computational plane to the physical plane.